 Approval of the ballot question would cause a property tax increase beginning with taxes payable in 2019, and the debt service tax levies would be in place for 20 years.
 To determine the estimated impact of the proposed ballot questions on your 2019 taxes, follow the instructions below or view sample property types and values here.

 Your 2019 taxes will be based on the 2018 Estimated Market Value (EMV) listed on the "Notice of Valuation and Classification" mailed by your county in March 2018 (see example below).
 If you don't have that document available, contact your county and ask for the 2018 EMV for taxes payable in 2019 or find the information online using the instructions below.

 Finance and Taxpayer Services – (651) 385-3040

 If you own a RESIDENTIAL HOMESTEAD property, enter the Estimated Market Value below to see the estimated tax impact.If you own COMMERCIAL/INDUSTRIAL property, enter the Estimated Market Value below to see the estimated tax impact.

-If you own AGRICULTURAL or other types of property, view the tax impact for sample property types and values here or contact Ehlers.
+If you own AGRICULTURAL or other types of property, we recommend you contact Ehlers.

-This property tax credit will provide owners of agricultural property with a 40% credit for the taxes attributable to school district debt service for all agricultural property, except for the house, garage, and one acre.
-This ongoing credit will be directly deducted from property taxes owed and would apply to debt service taxes for all types of existing and future building bonds for construction and renovation projects, and takes effect for property taxes payable in 2018.
+Effective for taxes payable in 2018, this property tax credit will provide owners of agricultural property with a 40% credit for the taxes attributable to school district debt service for all agricultural property, except for the house, garage, and one acre.
+This ongoing credit will be directly deducted from property taxes owed and applies to debt service taxes for all types of existing and future building bonds for construction and renovation projects.
 The credit is automatically deducted on the tax statement and is included in the tax impact estimates provided by Ehlers.

 Click the links below for information regarding how state and federal programs may reduce the net impact of the proposed property tax increases for some taxpayers.